 BIOL 391 Selected Topics.
 Special courses on various topics with which the student has not become acquainted in formal course work.
 May be an extension of or a supplement to material previously encountered, or lectures from a completely new area.
-Periodically.
-1-4 semester hours.
-Consent Required.
+1-4 semester credit hours.
+Typically offered: Periodically.
+Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 99.

 BIOL 393 Great Ideas in Biology and Medicine.
 A study in the original writings of some of the great biologists and medical scientists to understand their thoughts and work.
-Capstone course for HLSC majors.
-Sophomore Standing.
-Fall and Spring.
-1 semester hour.
+Capstone course for HLSC majors on the Main Campus.
+Prerequisite: Junior standing.
+1 semester credit hour.
 Writing Intensive Course.
+Typically offered: Fall and Spring Terms.